ZakiMohammed/node-mssql-ts-app/README.md

 // without using nodemon
 npm start

+// this one requires ts-node-dev to be installed globally [npm i ts-node-dev -g]
+// with new and improved auto build-watch feature npm run watch
 ```
 After building, the application can also be RUN by hitting F5 in VS code, it will create a default launch.json file.
 Keep the default setting and run the app by hitting F5.